vowmade/amazon-marketing-stream/README.md

     ```

 4. Deploy CloudFormation templates.
+    Ensure your enviornment is setup and ready to deploy
+    ```
+    $ cdk bootstrap
+    ```

     Depending on your requirements, you can choose to deploy all CloudFormation templates or individual templates.

     ```
     $ cdk deploy --all